-Okoy or ukoy typically consists of tiny shrimps with their heads and shells intact.
-A variety of vegetables such as squash, sweet potato, and bean sprouts.
+Okoy or ukoy typically consists of tiny shrimp with their heads and shells intact and various vegetables such as squash, sweet potato, and bean sprouts.
 The batter is made of flour or cornstarch, and sometimes egg.

 Calabaza is usually much larger.
 Its color ranges from light yellow to dark green.
 Its skin, although edible, is thicker.

 Rice flour (not to be confused with glutinous rice flour), cornstarch, and potato starch are great options.
 You can use all-purpose flour in part, but not by itself, since it tends to be heavy.

 Okoy can be eaten as an appetizer or snack.
 Some enjoy it with rice, while others like it as a side dish to something more savory like Pork Adobo, Pork Binagoongan (Pork with Shrimp Paste), or Beef Caldereta.
 It all comes down to personal taste.

 Some batters are thick enough to coat the back of a spoon.
-The batter for my version of okoy is thin like a slurry.
+The batter for my version of okoy is thin, like a slurry.
 It lightly coats the vegetables and shrimp, allowing their flavors to shine.

 Okoy may be packed with vegetables, but it is also high in fats and calories.
 Fried foods may taste great, but they're not considered healthy.
 As with everything else, moderation is important.

 Yes, you can make it spicy.
 Add some red pepper flakes or chili powder to the batter.
 If you're serving it with sweet chili sauce or vinegar dipping sauce, throw in some bird's eye chilies.

 Using carbonated water instead of plain water gives you the same effect.
 Do not overcrowd the pan when frying to keep the oil hot.
 They will absorb more oil when the temperature drops, making them soggy or greasy.

 One way is to make a thin batter to prevent them from absorbing too much oil.
 Keep the oil at a constant high temperature when you fry them.
 Allow them to cool in a single layer, so they don't steam and get soggy.

-To prepare the vegetables, you can always use a knife, but a julienne peeler or a julienne slicer (similar to a mandoline with a julienne blade attachment) is extremely helpful when preparing vegetables.
+A julienne peeler or a julienne slicer (similar to a mandoline with a julienne blade attachment) is extremely helpful when preparing vegetables.
 It creates uniform matchsticks and will make your life easier.

 To truly enjoy these fritters, they have to be crispy and not greasy at all.
 The key is to fry them at a constant high temperature.
 When the temperature drops too low, they absorb more oil.
 The batter should not be too heavy so you can enjoy the shrimp and vegetables.